glandium/os-thread-local/README.md

-This library provides a `ThreadLocal` type which provides an alternative to `std::thread_local!` that always uses the thread-local storage primitives provided by the OS.

-Unlike `std::thread_local!`, `ThreadLocal` allows per-object thread-local storage, while providing a similar API.
+This library provides a `ThreadLocal` type which provides an alternative to `std::thread_local!` that always uses the thread-local storage primitives provided by the OS, and allows per-object thread-local storage, while providing a similar API.

 On Unix systems, pthread-based thread-local storage is used.

 On Windows, fiber-local storage is used.
-This acts like thread-local storage when fibers are unused, but also provides per-fiber values after fibers are created with `winapi::um::winbase::CreateFiber`.
+This acts like thread-local storage when fibers are unused, but also provides per-fiber values after fibers are created with e.g. `winapi::um::winbase::CreateFiber`.

 The [`thread_local`](https://crates.io/crates/thread_local) crate also provides per-object thread-local storage, with a different API, and different features,